-Will the United States finally decolonize Puerto Rico?
+Will the United States Finally Decolonize Puerto Rico?

 Puerto Ricans have built a multitude of mutual aid associations that provide vital services the government has essentially forsaken.
 An array of other issue-specific organizations are challenging destructive environmental policies, are fighting gentrification driven by Americans attracted by generous tax incentives.
 Other organizations are fighting privatization of the publicly owned assets and resources, and others are working toward energy and food self-sufficiency.
 Indeed, one of the most remarkable developments of the last few years has been the politicization of the population and the emergence of a political consciousness that demands government accountability.
 One well known activist described the emergence of “an unforeseen duality between the self-management movement and the protests that were organized to defend the people” (author’s translation).
 The colonial state is floundering in this hyper-politicized environment.

 Many, if not most, of the 5.8 million Puerto Ricans who reside in the United States consider themselves members of the Puerto Rican nation.
 The Puerto Rican diaspora is actively promoting the Self Determination Act, while combating the PNP’s statehood campaign.
-HR 2070 has captured the attention of virtually all Puerto Rican diaspora organizations.
+H.R.
+2070 has captured the attention of virtually all Puerto Rican diaspora organizations.
 Ninety organizations wrote to House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer urging them “to support and prioritize the passage of the Puerto Rico Self-Determination Act.”
 Boricuas Unidos en la Diaspora Puerto Rico (BUDPR), Diaspora en Resistencia, Power4PuertoRico, Our Revolution Puerto Rico and Frente Independentista Boricua have scores of thousands of followers on their social media platforms.
-These organizations joined forces with Vamos a Puerto Rico, a prominent Puerto Rico-based social justice grass roots organization, to lobby for HR 2070.
-Diaspora organizations placed ads in the New York Times, convened webinars on decolonization and self-determination, organized zoom panels with representatives from the PIP and MVC, have held rallies, lobbied congress, and set up a Twitter account to contact key legislators.
-On April 20, diaspora organizations held a public hearing on HR 2070 and sent send the proceedings to the Committee on Natural Resources.
+These organizations joined forces with Vamos a Puerto Rico, a prominent Puerto Rican based social justice grass roots organization, to lobby for H.R.
+2070.
+Diaspora organizations placed ads in the New York Times, convened webinars on decolonization and self-determination, organized zoom panels with representatives from the PIP and MVC, have held rallies, lobbied congress, and set up a tweeter account to contact key legislators.
+On April 20 diaspora organizations held a public hearing on H.R.
+2070 and sent send the proceedings to the Committee on Natural Resources.

-Progressive organizations including LatinoJustice, Center for Popular Democracy, Democratic Socialists of America, and Open Society Policy Center support HR 2070.
+Progressive organizations including LatinoJustice, the Center for Popular Democracy, Democratic Socialists of America, and Open Society Policy Center support H.R.
+2070.
 The Center for American Progress applauded the bill, noting that the “landmark legislation would facilitate, not impose, a status resolution mechanism to resolve 123 years of colonialism on the island.”
-Pierluisi and the PNP were caught off guard by the scope of activism for HR 2070.
+Pierluisi and the PNP were caught off guard by the scope of activism for H.R.
+2070.